Project History

 were sold.
 Several of the subdivided lots were retained by Mobil Oil Corporation,

-while the other lots were sold to Amoco Oil Company (now known as BP), United Kingsway
+while the other lots were sold to Amoco Oil Company (which became BP and now owned by Kinder Morgan [KM]), United Kingsway

 Carpet Company (subsequently renamed Long Island Carpet Cleaners, Inc.), and others.